 With carbon emissions reaching an all-time high, the decarbonization of residential buildings has become increasingly essential in the fight against climate change.
 Decarbonization involves transitioning buildings to all-electric power in combination with renewable or carbon-free energy sources.
 Residential energy use accounts for approximately 20% of greenhouse gas emissions in the U.S., the most common of which is carbon dioxide (CO2).
 Fortunately, integrating effective building decarbonization solutions can significantly reduce the carbon footprint of both existing residences and new builds.
+What is Decarbonization?

 Taking steps to decarbonize residential buildings or building new low-carbon homes are two ways to reduce carbon emissions.
 Decarbonization is the process of removing operational carbon and embodied carbon from the environment.
 Operational carbon refers to emissions released through everyday activities like lighting and heating your home and cooking.
 Embodied carbon refers to emissions related to building materials and the construction process.